-Amounts written off for the current year regarding the Authority's receivables is \$63,079.
-This was an increase of \$51,000 from 2012 and is largely represented by five employers going into liquidation with no prospect of recovering the outstanding levy.
+Amounts written off for the current year regarding the Authority's receivables is \$69,200.
+This was a increase of \$6,000 from 2013 and is largely represented by two employers going into liquidation with no prospect of recovering the outstanding levy.

-There was an increase of \$55,000 in the allowance for impairment.
-The revised amount of \$90,000 is considered appropriate given past impairments and current assessment of debtors.
+There was no movement in the allowance for impairment.
+The amount of \$90,000 is considered appropriate given past impairments and current assessment of debtors.